mogenedy/SARTA-Academy/README.md

-# 🎓 SARTA Academy
+# 🎓 EduScaffold

-**SARTA Academy** is a scalable Laravel-based educational platform built with clean architecture principles.
+**EduScaffold** is a scalable Laravel-based educational platform built with clean architecture principles.
 It’s designed to be both a learning project and a solid foundation for real-world applications.

 ---